zaxhutchinson/MAIA/docs/items.md

 * bulk [INT/FLOAT]: Bulk of the item (or the physical size).
 * text [STR]: The char displayed on the map.
 * fill [STR]: The color of the 'text' on the map.
 Should be a color name recognized by tkinter.
-* tags [LISTofSTR]: Tags are used by the State manager to track objects of this type.